 - Having one of the following conditions:

 Patients with tyrosinemia or progressive familial intrahepatic disease may receive a liver transplant before there are signs or symptoms of cancer.

 Signs and symptoms of childhood liver cancer include a lump or pain in the abdomen.

-Symptoms are more common after the tumor becomes large.
-Other conditions can cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Signs and symptoms are more common after the tumor gets big.
+Other conditions can cause the same signs and symptoms.
+Check with your child's doctor if your child has any of the following: